 Travel Insurance – some of the better recommended companies

 World Nomads Travel Insurance: Is available to residents in over 150 countries and can be purchased on line via their website by credit card.
-They cover adventure sports & mountain activities which includes trekking.
+They cover adventure sports & mountain activities including trekking.
 They allow you to take travel insurance out for just a few days, weeks or months and to extend your policy from anywhere in the world.
 One big advantage is that you can purchase your insurance even after you’ve begun travelling and are already abroad.

 Sorry, the comment form is closed at this time.